 - Online training resource for hotels called AccessChamp

-- Classroom-style courses, WorldHost Customers with Disabilities (1/2 day) and Welcome All (1 day)
+- Classroom-style courses, WorldHost Customers with Disabilities (1/2 day) and Welcoming All Customers (1 day)

 Making your facilities accessible

 Accessibility is about making things easier and comfortable for your customers.
 Our ‘Easy does it’ guide (PDF, 5MB) lists many simple and low-cost improvements you can make from providing seating for those who can’t stand for long periods, to using coloured towels in a white bathroom to provide visual contrast.

 For accommodation businesses, the National Accessible Scheme (NAS) booklet is your complete guide to improving accessibility, including a set of mobility, hearing and visual standards for you to work through, as well as diagrams, supplier contacts and more.